 Analyses took place in several sequential stages.
 First, descriptive statistics of the variables were obtained.
 Second, Bartlett’s Test of Sphericity and the Kaiser - Meyer - Olkin (KMO) test were performed to evaluate the sampling adequacy before factor analysis.
 Next, exploratory factor analysis (EFA) combined with parallel analysis was conducted to determine the factor structure of the CSIS using the T1 data.
 Parallel analysis is a resampling technique recommended as the most accurate method to identify the optimal number of factors (Thompson, 2004).
 Cronbach’s alpha (α) and McDonald’s omega (ω) were to establish internal consistency.
 Compared to Cronbach’s α, McDonald’s ω takes into account the strength of associations between items and constructs and item-specific measurement errors, thus providing more accurate estimates of consistency reliability (Wang & Ye, 2014).

 After determining the factor structure of the CSIS, the convergent and criterion validity of the scale were assessed.
-Using the T1 data, the correlations between children’s self-regulation as measured by Child Self-regulation Questionnaire and CSIS dimensions were calculated to establish convergent validity, and the correlations between the parent-child relationship as measured by CPRS and CSIS dimensions were calculated to establish criterion validity.
+Using the T1 data, the correlations between children’s self-regulation as measured by the Child Self-regulation Questionnaire and CSIS dimensions were calculated to establish convergent validity, and the correlations between the parent-child relationship as measured by CPRS and CSIS dimensions were calculated to establish criterion validity.
 The correlations between school adjustment and academic skills and CSIS dimensions were also tested to provide evidence for criterion validity.
 We further conducted a structural equation modeling analysis using the data collected at T1 to investigate the prediction of children’s behavioral self-regulation measured by the CSIS on their social behaviors, cognition skills, and relationship with parents, after controlling a series of covariates including children’s age, gender, location (urban/rural), and only children or not.
 The psychometric properties of the CSIS were also investigated using Confirmatory Factor Analysis (CFA) using the data collected at both T2 and T3.
 The solutions for a single-factor and three-factor structure were tested.
 The model fit was assessed using several widely used statistical indices, including the chi-square statistic (χ2/df < 5.0), comparative fit index (CFI; > 0.90 = acceptable fit; > 0.95 = good fit), Tucker-Lewis fit index (TLI; > 0.90 = acceptable fit; > 0.95 = good fit), and root-mean-square error of approximation (RMSEA; ≤ 0.08 = acceptable fit, < 0.05 = good fit) (Hu & Bentler, 1999).
 The intraclass correlation coefficient (ICC) between T2 and T3 was calculated to investigate the test-retest reliability of the scale.

 The measurement invariance of the scale was assessed.
 Four nested CFA models that reflected increasingly stringent invariance conditions were successively tested (configural, metric, scalar, and error variance invariance).
 The measurement invariance of gender was examined using T1 data, and the longitudinal study was tested using the data collected at T2 and T3.
 First, to establish configural invariance (structural equivalence), factor loadings and intercepts are estimated freely.
 Next, metric invariance (equivalence of factor loadings) is tested by constraining factor loadings to be equal across groups.
 Scalar invariance (equivalence of intercepts) is then examined by also imposing equality constraints on the intercepts of the observed variables across groups.
 Finally, in an error variance invariance model, the error variances of the observed variables are constrained to be equal across groups.
 The relative fit of each increasingly constrained model compared to the previous (less-constrained) model was tested (i.e., configural vs. metric invariance; metric vs. scalar invariance; scalar vs. error variance invariance) using several fit indices, including ΔCFI < 0.01 and ΔTLI < 0.01 (Lee, 2016; Wang et al., 2021) .
 All the models were estimated using Mplus (Version 8.0; Muthén & Muthén, 2019).